 - Unoaked Chardonnay styles pair better with seafood like oysters clams or shrimp

 One word commonly associated with a Pinot Noir is ‘earthy.’
-This is because it’s not a very fruit forward wine.
+This is because it’s not one of the more fruit forward types of wine.

 This grape varietal is very difficult to grow well, thus it’s a very difficult wine to perfect.